Infineon/mtb-example-ml-gesture-classification/README.md

 4. Program the board using one of the following:

-   <details><summary><b>Using Eclipse IDE for ModusToolbox</b></summary>
+   <details><summary><b>Using Eclipse IDE for ModusToolbox&trade; software</b></summary>

       1. Select the application project in the Project Explorer.

       2. In the **Quick Panel**, scroll down, and click **\<Application Name> Program (KitProg3_MiniProg4)**.

    </details>

    <details><summary><b>Using CLI</b></summary>

      From the terminal, execute the `make program` command to build and program the application using the default toolchain to the default target.
-You can specify a target and toolchain manually:
+The default toolchain and target are specified in the application's Makefile but you can override those values manually:
       ```
       make program TARGET=<BSP> TOOLCHAIN=<toolchain>
       ```